Therapeutic Interventions For PTSD: How To Find Relief From Trauma

 • Avoidance of people, places, objects, conversation topics, or other stimuli that remind the individual of the event

-• Frequent thoughts and feelings related to the event
+• Frequent difficult thoughts and feelings related to the event

-If someone has experienced more than one trauma, they may fit the criteria for complex PTSD (C-PTSD), which is not an official diagnosis in the DSM-5 but is used by some mental health professionals to describe PTSD caused by repeated and severe childhood and lifelong trauma.
+If someone has experienced more than one trauma, they may fit the criteria for complex PTSD (C-PTSD), which is not an official diagnosis in the DSM-5 but is used by some mental health professionals to describe PTSD caused by repeated and severe childhood and/or long-term trauma.

 Six research-backed therapeutic interventions for PTSD

 Although PTSD can cause many functional challenges, it is a treatable and manageable condition, and many people find symptom relief from psychotherapy.
-Below are a few of the most common treatments for PTSD as well as several modern treatments that some people may find support from.
+Below are a few types of therapy treatments available for PTSD.

-CBT involves talk therapy techniques like roleplay, worksheets, skills mastery, mindfulness, cognitive restructuring, and self-reflection to help clients understand their thoughts and beliefs.
-After identifying cognitive patterns, the therapist can lead clients toward behavioral changes to meet their treatment goals, whether those goals involve reducing symptoms or having healthier relationships.
+CBT may involve talk therapy techniques like roleplay, worksheets, skills mastery, mindfulness, cognitive restructuring, and self-reflection to help clients understand their thoughts and beliefs.
+After identifying cognitive patterns, the therapist can lead clients toward behavioral changes to meet their treatment goals, whether those goals involve reducing symptoms or having healthier relationships, for example.

 EMDR is a form of therapy based on the concept of bilateral brain stimulation.
 This type of intervention involves stimulating both sides of the brain simultaneously through light movements, finger tracking, hand buzzers, throwing a ball back and forth between two hands, or other methods developed by EMDR therapists.

-Specifically developed to treat PTSD in veterans, EMDR may be an effective modality for those looking to explore their trauma-related memories through an integrative approach.
+Specifically developed to treat PTSD in veterans, eye movement desensitization and reprocessing (EMDR) therapy may be an effective modality for those looking to address their trauma-related memories through an integrative approach.
 During the first few sessions, you may outline your traumatic events or discuss them briefly to let the mental health professional know what you'd like to work through.
 You can then work alongside them to create a treatment plan.

-Your therapist may also ask you to develop a meditation exercise you can go to during sessions if you start to feel intrusive memories or distress arising.
-This mentally safe space could be a beach, a comfy cabin, or another beautiful location, depending on what makes you feel safe.
-Your therapist can help guide you to this location after each session or when you feel physical symptoms of distress occurring, such as a racing heart or sweaty palms.
+Your therapist may also ask you to develop a meditation exercise you can go to during eye movement desensitization and reprocessing therapy sessions if you start to feel intrusive memories or distress arising.
+This mentally safe space could be a beach, a comfy cabin, or another beautiful location, depending on what makes you feel comforted.
+Your therapist can help guide you to this location after each eye movement desensitization and reprocessing therapy session, or when you feel physical symptoms of distress occurring, such as a racing heart or sweaty palms.
+Research suggests that EMDR may help reduce PTSD symptoms and other trauma-related effects.

 Somatic experiencing therapy

 Somatic experiencing therapy focuses on how trauma impacts the body.
-Traumatic events, especially those which occurred during childhood, have been associated with adult chronic pain, headaches, physical illness, an impaired immune system, and inflammation.
+Traumatic events—especially those which occurred during childhood—have been associated with chronic pain, headaches, physical illness, an impaired immune system, and inflammation.
 Somatic experiencing therapy looks at how these symptoms can be reduced by driving awareness to the body instead of the mind.

 Through somatic therapy, clients can learn to identify their emotions and pinpoint where trauma is being held in their bodies.
-Studies have found that Somatic experiencing therapy can reduce PTSD symptoms.
+Studies suggest that somatic experiencing therapy may help reduce PTSD symptoms.
 However, this therapeutic modality is more modern, so further studies may be needed to get a more accurate assessment of its effectiveness.

-According to research, IFS is associated with a reduction in PTSD symptom severity over time as well as a reduction in depression, dissociation, and dysregulation.
+According to research, IFS is associated with a reduction in PTSD symptom severity over time as well as a reduction in depression, dissociation, and dysregulation symptoms.
 At a one-month follow-up of one study, 92% of participants no longer met the criteria for PTSD.

-Cognitive-processing therapy (CPT) is another modality focused on treating adverse events from the past.
-According to the American Psychological Association (APA), CPT is delivered over 12 sessions and works on exploring and discussing unhelpful trauma-related beliefs.
-Through CPT, the client may become more aware of their "automatic thoughts" and start to open up more about what happened to them.
+Cognitive processing therapy (CPT) is another PTSD treatment modality focused on addressing adverse events from the past.
+According to the American Psychological Association (APA), cognitive processing therapy is delivered over 12 sessions and works on exploring and discussing unhelpful trauma-related beliefs.
+Through cognitive processing therapy, the client may become more aware of their "automatic thoughts" and start to open up more about what happened to them.

 Psychodrama therapy is a type of group therapy focused on helping clients physically and emotionally take control of their traumatic memories by acting out conversations, events, and goals in the presence of a group.
 Although it may seem counterproductive to act out a traumatic event or revisit these memories, some people find it effective in reducing symptoms, as they can restructure what occurred to them in their minds and see the change visually.
-Results of several studies in 2022 found that psychodrama therapy was associated with 20% to 24% fewer PTSD symptoms in participants.
+Results of several studies in 2022 suggest that psychodrama therapy as a treatment of PTSD was associated with a 20–24% reduction in post-traumatic stress disorder symptoms in participants.

 Other therapeutic methods

-The above methods are not the only PTSD treatments available.
+The above methods are not the only treatments for post-traumatic stress disorder available.
 Clients may also find symptom relief from the following:

 • Exposure and response prevention therapy (ERP)